matthew-brett/les-pilot/school_and_fertility.rst

 Pandas truncates the output to only show a certain number of rows, and only a certain length for the text fields.
-To investigate further, you can increase these limits to see all 630 rows for the UK, and all the text for the text
+To investigate further, you can increase these limits to see all 630 rows for the UK, and more of the text for the text
 fields:

 .. nbplot::